Planning Your Exit as a Contractor

 Well, guess what?
 Dreaming won’t get it done.
 Whether you want to keep your business in the family or sell to the highest bidder, selling your business to fund your retirement takes a lot of planning.
 And if you’re like most business owners, you’re not doing much of that.

-Eight in 10 business owners (83 percent) surveyed in 2013 either had no plan to sell their businesses or had not documented or communicated it, even though many had 80 to 90 percent of their wealth tied up in their businesses, according to a report commissioned by the Exit Planning Institute (EPI).
+Eight in 10 business owners (83 percent) have no plan to sell their businesses, or have not documented or communicated it, even though many have 80 to 90 percent of their wealth tied up in their businesses, according to surveys conducted by the Exit Planning Institute (EPI).
 The company has certified more than 800 “exit planners” since 2001.

 “Only 20-30 percent of businesses that go to market actually sell, leaving up to 80 percent of those without solid options to harvest their wealth and ensure economic continuity into the next generation,” EPI notes on its website.